 The UK basic rate threshold (as opposed to the Scottish threshold) of £50,000 (£37,500 + £12,500 personal allowance) will apply because dividend income is savings income.

-In this scenario, £100,000 profits can be extracted out of the company at basic rate and the corporation tax liability will be reduced by £2,375 for the salary.
-The National Insurance payment due will be £464 each i.e. £928 in total, payable over January and April 2020.
+In this scenario, £100,000 profits can be extracted out of the company at basic rate and the corporation tax liability will be reduced by £2,375 per individual salary.
+The employee National Insurance payment due will be £360 each i.e. £720 in total, payable over January and April 2021 (employment allowance is available for Employer National Insurance).

 If you would like to talk more in more depth about tax planning for your own limited company please call or drop me an email.